soot-oss/SootUp/sootup.apk.frontend/ANDROID_CALL_GRAPH_PLAN.md

    graph) needs real control flow between entry points, a synthesized dummy-main can be added later as an additive change — the manifest model and lifecycle tables from steps 1–2 are reused either way.

+   **Update:** that later step happened — see "Post-completion addition: a real synthesized `dummyMain` method, after all" near the end of this document.
+The flat-list path described above remains the default; the dummy-main is an additive alternative for callers that specifically need the single-root shape.

    For each manifest component (and the `Application` class, if declared), walk the component's class upward through its Java superclasses (via the